-Arrange an initial meeting with the student as soon as possible at the beginning of the degree, and agree with the student expected frequency and duration of future

-- meetings, and arrangements for contact when either the supervisor or student is away from Oxford. - Meet with the student regularly (normally a minimum of nine one-hour meetings (or equivalent) per year)) and agree the expected speed for the return submitted work with feedback and constructive criticism; - Where students have more than one supervisor, they may request at least one meeting with all of their supervisors together per year; - Contact the student ahead of return from suspension and arrange to formally meet as soon as possible upon the student's return to study; - Always arrange a meeting with the student as soon as possible upon his/her return from fieldwork; - Keep written records of the meetings to ensure both student and supervisor are clear on action to be taken and to help in monitoring progress;
+- Arrange an initial meeting with the student as soon as possible at the beginning of the degree, and agree with the student expected frequency, format and duration of future meetings, and arrangements for contact when either the supervisor or student is away from Oxford; - Meet with the student regularly (normally a minimum of nine one-hour meetings (or equivalent) per year) and agree the expected speed for the return submitted work with feedback and constructive criticism; - Where students have more than one supervisor, they may request at least one meeting with all of their supervisors together per year; - Contact the student ahead of return from suspension and arrange to formally meet as soon as possible upon the student's return to study; - Always arrange a meeting with the student as soon as possible upon his/her return from fieldwork; - Keep written records of the meetings to ensure both student and supervisor are clear on action to be taken and to help in monitoring progress. - consider providing dedicated time in supervision meetings to discuss any personal issues or external commitments which may be impacting on the students' academic progress.